ReviveZygarde/revivezygarde.github.io/index.md

 ![](https://i.imgur.com/u5LZpxY.png)

 ### [GUI Group Project 1](https://github.com/ReviveZygarde/group-GUI-project-1)
-Basically a super simplified version of cookie clicker, where you input anything in the text box, and click on the button as many times until it tells you've clicked an X amount.
+Basically a super simplified version of cookie clicker made by me, Grace, and Alex.
+Input anything in the text box, and click on the button as many times until it tells you've clicked an X amount.
 That X value is random.

 ![](https://i.imgur.com/SU2HfhY.png)